Pinocchio (2002 film)

 Pinocchio is a 2002 Italian fantasy comedy-drama film co-written and directed by Roberto Benigni, who also stars.
 It is based on the 1883 novel The Adventures of Pinocchio by Carlo Collodi, with Benigni portraying Pinocchio.
 Filming took place in Italy and Kalkara, Malta.
 It was dedicated to costume and production designer Danilo Donati, who died on 1 December 2001.

-The film was released in Italy on 11 October 2002 by Medusa Distribuzione, which was met with mixed reviews.
-It received an English-language dub in the United States in December 2002, released by Miramax Films; this version was critically panned.
-Pinocchio was selected as the Italian entry for the Best Foreign Language Film at the 75th Academy Awards, but it was not nominated.
+The film was released in Italy on 11 October 2002 by Medusa Distribuzione and met with mixed reviews.
+It received an English-language dub in the United States, released by Miramax Films in December 2002, which was critically panned.
+While it became one of the highest-grossing films in Italy, it underperformed internationally, grossing $41.3 million against a production budget of $40‒45 million.
+It was selected as the Italian entry for the Best Foreign Language Film at the 75th Academy Awards, but it was not nominated.

 Plot

 A magical log falls off a wagon, stopping at Geppetto's door.
 The wood carver creates a puppet from the log and names it Pinocchio.
 Pinocchio comes to life and runs away in the streets, turning the town upside down.
-The carpenter is blamed and taken to prison by the carabinieri, while Pinocchio escapes.
+The carpenter is blamed and taken to prison by the Carabinieri, while Pinocchio escapes.

-Back home, a Talking Cricket scolds him for his behavior; this annoys Pinocchio, so he tries to hit him with a hammer.
+Back home, a talking cricket scolds him for his behavior; this annoys Pinocchio, so he tries to hit him with a hammer.
 Tired and hungry, Pinocchio promises to his father that he will go to school and study.
-Geppetto returns home from prison and sold his only coat to buy schoolbooks for him, however the naughty puppet goes on several adventures, dreading school.
+Geppetto returns home from prison and sold his only coat to buy schoolbooks for him.
+However, the naughty puppet goes on several adventures, dreading school.

 Joining a puppet theater, Pinocchio is almost eaten by the giant puppet master Mangiafuoco.
 Lying to get out of the situation, he is given five gold coins.
 He then meets The Fox and the Cat, who trick him out of his money, telling him to plant it to grow a 'money tree' in the Miracle Meadow near the town of "Grab-A-Dimwit".
-A Blue Fairy encourages Pinocchio to give up his obnoxious ways, and saves him from being hanged.
-After being examined by the Owl, the Crow, and the Talking Cricket, Pinocchio experiences the side-effect of his lying.
-She gives Pinocchio medicine and when he refuses it, coffin-bearing rabbits appear, so he immediately takes it.
+A Blue Fairy encourages Pinocchio to give up his obnoxious ways and saves him from being hanged.
+After being examined by the Owl, the Crow, and the Talking Cricket, Pinocchio experiences the side effect of his lying.
+The Blue Fairy gives Pinocchio medicine; as he refuses it coffin-bearing rabbits appear, so he immediately takes it afterwards.

 The Fox and Cat steal the gold coins Pinocchio buried.
 The Talking Cricket informs Pinocchio about it.
 Pinocchio tells the judges about the Fox and Cat's theft, but was sentenced to five years in jail for foolishness.
-While there, Pinocchio meets Lucignolo, a thief that stole 29 lollipops from a candy shop (though the judges are shown eating them) who is being released.
+While there, Pinocchio meets Lucignolo, a thief that stole 29 lollipops from a candy shop (although the judges are shown eating them) who is being released.
 Four months later, during the celebration of the King's son's birth, Pinocchio is set free.
 He stumbles across the grave of the Blue Fairy, who supposedly died of grief because of his antics.